Geeks-Solutions/ex_metrc/README.md

 For the user_key, you need to pass it in the functions dynamically alongside the license number.
 This way, you can access multiple stores without the need to restart the server to change the user key

-Now you are ready to use the library in your application.
+If you wish to access the sandbox endpoint instead the live one, change the `mode` to `dev` Now you are ready to use the library in your application.